felitrejos/ping/README.md

 </p>

 <p align="center">
-  <strong>Never miss your train.
-FGC commute assistant for iPhone and Mac</strong>
+  <strong>Never miss your train or bus.
+FGC and TMB commute assistant for iPhone and Mac</strong>
 </p>

 <p align="center">